October 22, 2025

 AI tools (like Interview Coder) to push me on the “why” behind my answers

 Use online judges to validate your code, record your sessions, and log every question you struggle with.
 Rinse, repeat.
+I keep a separate rundown of coding interview tools if you want options for each slot in that stack.

 I tracked things like: